What’s it like having a family photography session at Kilve Beach?

 Having all of those little memories that were taken, where we can look back at the pictures and think oh yeah we were there doing that, and remembering it.

-Q: What made you decide to book me for your family photos?
+Q: What made you decide to book me for your Kilve Beach family photos?

 Kavita: We wanted someone local to where we were staying and you fitted that.
 I looked through your portfolio and I liked that you had various different shots of family photos, not just that kind of one smiling and looking, and hence I was like ooh this could be quite good for us because it’s not just capturing everyone just looking and smiling, but capturing the moment of where we are at because it was location a based photoshoot, and I could see on your portfolio at the time you had done quite a few of those.

-Q: Before you saw the photos, did you think the location of the family photography matched up with what you had hoped for?
+Q: Before you saw the photos, did you think the Kilve Beach location for the family photography matched up with what you had hoped for?

-Me: The reason why I asked that question is because I thought yeah it is an amazing place, but I often find that it can look better after I’ve taken the photos because it’s sort of enhances what’s already pretty you know?
+Me: The reason why I asked that question is because I thought yeah Kilve Beach is an amazing place, but I often find that it can look better after I’ve taken the photos because it’s sort of enhances what’s already pretty you know?

 Rav: It didn’t look like we were in the UK, it’s looks like we were somewhere really far away like New Zealand.